-Before we start on the crew, though, we can look at who built the Mary Rose.
-Commissioned by the king, Henry VIII, and his Clerk of the Ships, Robert Brigandine, the Mary Rose was built by a company owned by Sir John Dawtrey, a Southampton-based merchant and landowner, as well as the local tax collector.
-Crew uniforms of white and green were provided by Richard Palshide (Southampton), the reused guns were repaired by Cornelis Johnson (London), flags, banners and streamers were provided by William Botrys and John Browne, both of London.
+The Mary Rose was built between 1510-1511 by a company owned by John Dawtrey, a Southampton-based merchant and landowner, as well as the local tax collector.
+Crew uniforms of white and green were provided by Richard Palshide of Southampton, the reused guns were repaired by Cornelis Johnson of London, flags, banners and streamers were provided by William Botrys and John Browne, both of London.

 The first captain we have a name for is Thomas Wyndham (April-July 1512), who served under the Chief Captain, and Admiral of the Fleet, Sir Edward Howard (April 1512 – May 1513).

-After Howard’s death at the Siege of Brest, his brother Thomas Howard, 3rd Duke of Norfolk took command (May 1513-June 1522), which leads us to getting a long list of crew for May-August 1513, including the Captain (Edward Braye), Surgeon (Robert Symson) and his assistant (Henry Yonge), Purser (John Brerely), ‘Gunner’ (Andrew Fysche, who was paid 13s 4d ‘to heal him of his hurts’) and Master (still Thomas Sperte!)
+After Howard’s death at the Siege of Brest, his brother Thomas Howard took command (May 1513-June 1522), which leads us to getting a long list of crew for May-August 1513, including the Captain Edward Braye, Surgeon Robert Symson and his assistant Henry Yonge, Purser John Brerely, ‘Gunner’ Andrew Fysche, and her Master, still Thomas Sperte.

 Edward Braye remained as Captain until February 1514, when he was replaced by Sir Henry Sherburn.
 In March, Thomas Sperte was replaced as master by John Brown, who remained in the role until at least June 1522.
 Sperte (sometimes spelled Spert) would later go on to hold the title of Clerk Controller of the King’s Ships, and receive a knighthood!